 The symptom is never the cause.
 Medication can be of great “assistance” but it’s not the solution.

-When I hear about more and more people are suffering of depression, my heart aches but I also find myself hopeful.
-Depression is not something to be feared.
-It can be very hard to live with but it isn’t something to be ashamed of.
+When I see more and more people who didn’t undergo “severe trauma” are suffering of depression, my heart aches but I also find myself hopeful.
+Depression is not something to be feared, it can be very hard to live with but it isn’t something to be ashamed of.
 More often than not depression is the symptom of the incongruencies within our lives.
 Depression is here to force us to look at that which is unhealed or which is currently hurting us.
 Depression then is not the enemy but the messenger of our soul.
 If we can humanely treat depression not as the enemy but as the messenger we would be healing our society.
 So when I hear more and more people are suffering of it, I find myself thinking “more and more people are waking up” more and more are tired of being just a number within our society.
 More and more people want to live!

 Of course we are going to feel horrible when we are experiencing depression, we are being forced to stop and feel; something we have forgotten to do.
 No matter what you may think, when we are in the process of healing there will be times which will feel horrendous, that is because as we enter the process of healing; regardless of its phase; there will be what is called “relapses”.

 So if you find yourself undergoing depression, I urge to seek help to work on yourself; you deserve to live again.
 If you are already working on yourself conscientiously yet you find your body, soul and spirit tired, then rest.
 If your spirit feels like crying, then cry.
 If your spirit feels anger, then feel the anger.
-If it feels like distancing yourself, cutting old ties then do so… Do not sacrifice yourself any longer because the only way to be free is to release that which is causing you to feel ill or hurt.
-Here is an example: We are often taught that to be at peace and be “good” we need to forgive, but forgiveness can not be faked.
-Forgiveness can not come from simply saying it.
+If it feels like distancing yourself, cutting old ties then do so… Do not sacrifice yourself any longer because the only way to be free is to release that which is causing you to feel ill or hurt. –don’t punish yourself for not doing it “all” at once, baby steps, your soul knows when is ready to let go.
+Here is an example: We are often taught that to be at peace and be “good” we need to forgive, but forgiveness cannot be faked.
+Forgiveness cannot come from simply saying it.
 So many people claim they forgive yet their actions openly show the contrary.
-If you are angry, hurt, or simply feel rejection towards something or someone is hard to organically forgive.
-If you are in pain, you simply can not flow from one emotion to the other, if the other is so opposite to the first.
+If you are angry, hurt or simply feel rejection towards something or someone is hard to organically forgive.
+If you are in pain, you simply cannot flow from one emotion to the other, if the other is so opposite to the first.
 In order to get there you will have to feel, to work through it, and then you will be able to release it.